 - Those who completed publisher‐licensed MBTI or Strong qualifying programs prior to January 1, 2009 are automatically designated as “certified.”

-- The GS MBTI and Strong certification programs are licensed by CPP and award the “certified” designation.
+- The GS MBTI and Strong certification programs are licensed by The Myers-Briggs Company and award the “certified” designation.

 - Those who were previously MBTI‐ or Strong-qualified by their education are now designated “eligible to purchase,” but are not considered instrument-certified.